 Are You Receiving Aid to Pay for Part B?
 You’ll have to check with your aid provider if your Medicare Part B premium is paid for with government or non-profit help, but the new year shouldn’t cause a significant change in your benefits.

 High-income surcharges are based on your tax return from two years ago.
-Taxpayers who reported income of over $88,000 (or $176,000 if filing jointly) in 2019 may see premium increases of $59.40 or more per month.
+In 2022, taxpayers who report income of over $91,000 (or $182,000 if filing jointly) pay more monthly.

 If your 2019 tax return no longer reflects your current situation, you can contact Social Security to ask for a lower premium.
 You must show that you are experiencing one of eight life-changing events (marriage, divorce, death of a spouse, work stoppage, work reduction, loss of income-producing property, loss of pension income, employer settlement payment) recognized by Social Security in order to qualify.

 Are You Enrolled in Medicare Advantage (Part C)?
-Although each Medicare Advantage plan is different, the government believes that monthly Medicare Advantage premiums will drop to $21 per month in 2021.
+Although each Medicare Advantage plan is different, the government has announced that monthly Medicare Advantage premiums will drop to $19 per month in 2022.